kubernetes-retired/external-storage/nfs/docs/usage.md

 ### Parameters
 * `gid`: `"none"` or a [supplemental group](http://kubernetes.io/docs/user-guide/security-context/) like `"1001"`.
 NFS shares will be created with permissions such that only pods running with the supplemental group can read & write to the share.
 Or if `"none"`, anybody can write to the share.
 This will only work in conjunction with the `root-squash` flag set true.
 Default (if omitted) `"none"`.
+* `mountOptions`: a comma separated list of [mount options](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#mount-options) for every PV of this class to be mounted with.
+The list is inserted directly into every PV's mount options annotation/field without any validation.
+Default blank `""`.

 Name the `StorageClass` however you like; the name is how claims will request this class.
 Create the class.